ryanklee/think-taink/docs/project_design.md

 - Live view of ongoing discussions
 - Visualizations of principle application and evolution
 - Performance metrics for experts and overall system
+- Dynamic charts and graphs for key metrics

 ### f) Results Analysis
 - Detailed breakdown of discussion flow and decision-making process
 - Comparative analysis tools for different experimental runs
 - Data export functionality
+- Advanced statistical analysis and visualization tools

 ### g) Ethical Considerations
 - Controls for setting ethical boundaries and constraints
 - Monitoring of potential ethical issues during discussions
+- Ethical impact assessment tools
+- Integration with external ethics guidelines and frameworks

 ### h) Logging and Debugging
 - Detailed logging controls for system components
 - Real-time error and warning displays
+- Advanced debugging tools for tracing decision paths

 ### i) API Integration
 - Interface for managing API keys and usage
 - Monitoring of API calls and associated costs
+- Automated cost optimization suggestions

+### j) Collaboration Tools
+- Multi-user support for collaborative experiment design
+- Version control for experiment configurations
+- Comment and annotation system for experiments

-Implementation of this control panel will involve creating a new `experiment_control` module and enhancing the existing web interface to incorporate these new features and views.
+The `experiment_control` module has been created and integrated with the existing web interface to incorporate these features and views.
+Further enhancements and refinements are ongoing based on user feedback and testing results.